pyOpenSci/pyopensci.github.io/_posts/2023-07-18-pyopensci-scipy-2023.md

 ---
 layout: single
-title: "Python is all about community - SciPy 2023 Meeting"
+title: "Shark Attacks and Open Science - pyOpenSci @ SciPy 2023 Meeting"
 excerpt: "The SciPy 2023 meeting did not disappoint this year.
 We have a whole new group of contributors helping to build this vibrant and diverse Python open science community.
 Learn about my experience there."
 author: "Leah Wasser"
 permalink: /blog/scipy-2023-community.html
 header:
-  overlay_color: "#666"
+  overlay_color: "#542668"
   overlay_filter: 0.6
 categories:
   - blog-post